Tracker (American TV series)

 Tracker is an American action drama television series developed by Ben H. Winters and based on the 2019 novel The Never Game by Jeffery Deaver.
 The series stars Justin Hartley as Colter Shaw, a skilled survivalist and tracker who earns his living by assisting law enforcement and private citizens in exchange for reward money.
 Hartley is joined by principal cast members Robin Weigert, Abby McEnany, Eric Graise, and Fiona Rene.

 The series is produced by 20th Television and was given a series order in December 2022, after initially being picked up for a pilot in July 2022.
 It was filmed in British Columbia, Canada, leveraging the scenic locales of the Vancouver metro area, and in Martini Film Studios.
 Winters and Hilary Weisman Graham served as showrunners.

 Tracker premiered on February 11, 2024, following Super Bowl LVIII on CBS.
 In March 2024, the series was renewed for a second season, which premiered on October 13, 2024.
-In February 2025, the series was renewed for a third season, which premiered on October 19, 2025.
+In February 2025, the series was renewed for a third season which premiered on October 19, 2025.
+In January 2026, the series was renewed for a fourth season which is slated to premiere on October 4, 2026.